KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/06-trickster.md

 *(Apparent Order is disrupted by a Synectic Pivot, leading to Lawful Deconstruction and culminating in Supernal Synthesis.)*

 **Core Glyphic Sequence (Entropic):**
-`⚙️ → ⟜ → ☍ → ⟳`
+`⚙️ → ⟜ → ☍ → ⟳ → 📡`
-*(Apparent Order is disrupted by a Synectic Pivot, leading to Fragmentation, recursive destabilization, and subversal escalation.)*
+*(Apparent Order is disrupted by a Synectic Pivot, leading to Fragmentation, recursive destabilization, and a Fractal Eschaton in which coherence is scanned against the next phase of reality.)*

 ---